 - 1 pinch Salt

 To Serve (use any or all )

 - Maple Syrup, Fresh fruits, Butter, Whipped Cream

 - In a bowl beat the eggs well.
 Add the starter and half the milk.

-- Stir in the flour, salt, and baking powder.
+- Stir in the flour, salt, sugar, and baking powder.
 Mix until no large lumps remain.

 - Add the oil and the remaining milk.
 Let the batter rest for 10 minutes.